 - BA/BS degree from regionally or nationally accredited college or university with major in biological science or chemistry OR BA/BS degree with combination of 30 semester hours (45 quarter hours) in biology and chemistry within or in addition to BA/BS degree - Minimum one course in Microbiology with lab. - 4.
 Earn a grade of "C" (not C-) or higher in all required courses. - 5.
 Submit the required Mercy College application materials to the Admissions Office including: - Mercy College Application - Official college transcripts from all institutions attended - 6.
 Submit the Medical Laboratory Science Categorical Certificate application materials including: - MLS Program Application - Three references: - The applicant will provide evaluators with a link to the online reference form.
-The link will appear on the screen when the applicant submits the last section of the MLS application. - o Evaluators will complete and submit the online reference form. - Two of the references must be from professors, laboratory instructors, or teaching assistants, and one may be from an employer or an additional professor, lab instructor, or teaching assistant. - o References from relatives are not acceptable
+After completing the References and Essay section of the MLS Program application, the applicant will receive the link to the online reference form from the Program Chair.
+It is also available on the college website. - o Evaluators will complete and submit the online reference form.

+- o Two of the references must be from professors, laboratory instructors, or teaching assistants, and one may be from an employer or an additional professor, lab instructor, or teaching assistant. - o References from relatives are not acceptable